Close

 laser treatments

 Through years of technological advancements today’s laser-based skin treatments offer users drastically better results and safety improvements.
-Lasers are now utilized for a variety of cosmetic treatments including removal of unwanted vessels or pigmentation, skin tightening, skin resurfacing, body contouring and smoothing, and tattoo or hair removal.
+Lasers are now utilized for a variety of cosmetic dermatology treatments including removal of unwanted vessels or pigmentation, skin tightening, skin resurfacing, body contouring and smoothing, and tattoo or hair removal.
 Not all lasers are created equal; and each laser has its advantages and disadvantages.
 No laser is able to treat all aspects of our skin; so it is important to understand which laser is best for each area of concern.

 Popular Laser Devices